-Early adoption of amendments or standards in 2023
+Early adoption of amendments or standards in the year 2023-24

-The Company did not early-adopt any new or amended standards in 2023.
-There would have been no change in the operational results of the Company for the year ended 31 March 2023 had the Company early adopted any of the above standards applicable to the Company.
+The Company did not early-adopt any new or amended standards in the financial year 2023-24.
+There would have been no change in the operational results of the Company for the year ended 31 March 2024 had the Company early adopted any of the above standards applicable to the Company.